This post has two parts:

 I am looking for:

-• People who want to share their experiencesShow information for the linked content can compare them with mine and provide additional information.
+- People can share their experiencesShow information for the linked content and compare them with mine, providing additional insights.

-• People who want to add interview processes for different companies or those who come from diverse backgrounds (including publication records, majors, and experience levels).
+- People who want to share their interview experiences from different companies, as well as those from diverse backgrounds with varying publication records, majors, and experience levels.

 I started looking for a new position in October 2024 for a variety of professional and personal reasons.
 More importantly, here is how I approached the process.